igrishaev/deed/readme.md

 By default, when Deed doesn't know how to encode an object, it turns it into a string using the standard `.toString` method.
 Than it makes a special `Unsupported` object that tracks full class name and the text payload.
-Let's show that using a custom `deftype` declaration:
+Let's present it with a custom `deftype` declaration:

 ~~~clojure
 (deftype MyType [a b c])